Durva (Cynodon Dactylon) - Uses and Benefits

 Ayurveda is an ancient system of medicine popular in India.
 The treatment system adopted by Ayurveda is purely based on naturally available herbs.
-Durva is one of the most widely used herb.
-Due to its high medicinal value it is used in treating many diseases like,
+Durva is one of the most widely used herbs.
+Due to its high medicinal value, it is used in treating many diseases like:-

-- In Intrinsic haemorrhage (Raktapitta) – Juice of Durva, Ficusbengalensis leaves and Clitoriaternatea is mixed together and taken with honey.
+- In Intrinsic Hemorrhage (Raktapitta) – Juice of Durva, Ficus benghalensis leaves and Clitoria ternatea is mixed together and taken with honey.

 - In Bleeding piles (Raktarsas) – Durva is processed with ghee and washed over the pile mass to check bleeding.